 A visit to the world-renown Paul Bocuse Restaurant in Lyon is every foodie’s dream.

-Also known as L’Auberge du Pont de Collonges, the Paul Bocuse Restaurant located just outside Lyon in Collonges-au-Mont-d’Or.
-The luxury restaurant is where the culinary giant Paul Bocuse built his reputation and has maintained three Michelin stars since 1965!
+Also known as L’Auberge du Pont de Collonges, the Paul Bocuse Restaurant is located just outside Lyon in Collonges-au-Mont-d’Or.
+The luxury restaurant is where the culinary giant Paul Bocuse built his reputation and has maintained three Michelin stars since 1965 for a record-breaking number of years!
+In 2020, it has been demoted to a two-star rating.

-There are many Michelin star restaurants in Lyon, France, but if you only have time or budget for one, save it for the Paul Bocuse Restaurant.
-Its exceptional food and service are worth a special journey!
+There are many Michelin star restaurants in Lyon, France, but if you only have the time or budget for one, save it for the Paul Bocuse Restaurant.
+The exceptional food and service are worth a special journey!

 Wondering what to see in Lyon?
 Put traboules on your list!

 The traboules are secret passageways found only in the city of Lyon.
-Build between buildings through courtyards, these secret alleyways and staircases were used in the 19th century by silk workers to transport their products quickly between places without getting them wet or damaged in poor weather.
+Built between buildings are weaving through courtyards, these secret alleyways and staircases were used in the 19th century by silk workers to transport their products quickly between places without getting them wet or damaged in poor weather.

 There are as many as 400 traboules in Lyon, mainly found in the Vieux Lyon and Croix-Rousse areas, but only 40 of them are open to the public today.

-The easiest way to visit the traboules is by joining a guided tour as they can be quite difficult to find (well, they were supposed to be *secret* afterall…).
+Join a guided tour if you want to visit traboules as they can be quite difficult to find (well, they were supposed to be *secret* afterall…).

-But if you are adventurous like us and would like to explore on your own, we recommend checking out Cour des Voraces, located at 9 Place Colbert / 14 bis montee Saint Sebastion.
+But if you are adventurous like us andare determined to explore on your own, we recommend checking out Cour des Voraces, located at 9 Place Colbert / 14 bis montee Saint Sebastion.
 If there is any doubt where the entrance is, look for the lion sign!
+It is one of the most unusual things to do in Lyon, and it will earn you bragging rights!

 Pro tip: Only visit the traboules during daytime and remember to keep your voice as low as possible (these passages connect through residential buildings).